 Many of us grew up with cherished memories of family vacations.
 A favorite destination was always the beach.
 Remember the cotton candy, french fries and saltwater taffy?
 Surely, you recall the warm summer breezes and the sounds of beach music keeping time with the waves.
 As kids we played all the boardwalk games and rode every ride our parents allowed.

-In a recent survey by Y partnership and conducted for Walt Disney Parks & Resorts, about 88 percent of today’s family vacationers said they “actively plan vacations with the hope it will result in special memories.”
+In a survey by Y partnership and conducted for Walt Disney Parks & Resorts, about 88 percent of today’s family vacationers said they “actively plan vacations with the hope it will result in special memories.”
 The lure of nostalgia is also a significant factor in drawing groups to the Myrtle Beach area.
 Student/youth, senior and special interest groups will all find memories awaiting them.
 Those memories can begin right on the beach.

 This past year the new oceanfront boardwalk was completed and formally opened.
 Navigating through the sand for 1.2 miles, this seaside promenade begins at the 14th Avenue Pier and continues to the 2nd Avenue Pier.
 Both the north end and south end are filled with scenic beauty, perfect for a pleasurable stroll.
 The mid-section is located from Plyler Park at 10th Avenue North to 8th Avenue North and has more of a festival atmosphere with oceanfront dining, amusements and shopping.